omicronrex/poolrooms/readme.txt

     I Wanna Explore The Pool Rooms
     ==============================
-    Version 0.1 - 03 November 2023
+    Version 0.2 - 10 November 2023

   A game by renex for the Second Edition of the I Wanna Tourney

-  Tested by LaWatson and my family
+  Tested by LaWatson, MajokkoMetis and my family

 --------------------------------------------------------------------------------